-What to expect – Those that come to the laundromat are not clients, but Friends and Neighbors.
+What to expect – Those who come to the laundromat are not clients, but Friends and Neighbors.
 Lawrence is not just a place on a map, but our neighborhood, and home.
-We emphasize thist to each person that we come in contact with, because we feel it brings the community closer together.
+We emphasize that to each person that we encounter, because we feel it brings the community closer together.
 People who participate can expect

 To see and be seen.